4ms/stm32mp2-baremetal/gpu-ltdc-demo/README.md

 ## Expected output

-You should see a color cube spinning on the screen.
+You should see color cubes spinning on the screen.

 ![](../docs/gpu-ltdc-demo-crop.gif)